CSCI-4830-002-2014/hackathon-gdelt/README.md

 ![screenshot of actors involved analysis](Analysis2.png?raw=true)

 We can infer that the United States Government and Police Officers are the ones dealing with homelessness, as well as foreign governments.
-We can also infer that their actions are relatively benign based on the Goldstein Scale.
-Groups like Amnesty International tend to have a positive score.
+Most of the sectors are red, which shows that actions taken against homelessness is destabilizing society in areas where these actors are/ It's strange that Wells Fargo is positive.
 However, the Marines have a very negative effect on society with regards to homelessness.

 ## Georeferencing